-The Internet Protocol especially IPv4 is now being used for almost all business and personal digital communications, from data centers to telephones to industrial control systems.
-Now, the Internet protocols have been adopted for 3G, 4G, and 4G LTE mobile systems and are a serious enabler for the Internet of Things.
-This time billions of IP addresses are being used in the world.
+The Internet Protocol especially IPv4 is now in used almost for all business and personal digital communications as well as data centers, telephones network, and industrial control systems.
+Now, the Internet protocols have adopted for 3G, 4G, and 4G LTE mobile systems and are a serious enabler for the Internet of Things.
+The world using billions of IP addresses currently.

-The network address planning is a documentation usually developed by the network administrator and network engineers to show how the IP addresses will be distributed among the network devices based on the network architecture or topology in a way that supports the required services.
-There are multiple levels of network address planning are required.
+The network administrator and network engineers make IP address planning documentation.
+The document shows the distribution of IP addresses between the network devices.
+The IP address distribution is also based on network architecture or topology in a way that supports the required services.
+There are multiple levels of network address planning.

 We already discussed the private IP address range in previous lessons.
-The use of private addresses on a LAN is the selection of the network administrator and desires careful to be sure that sufficient host addresses will be available for the currently known hosts and for future expansion.
-The ranges of private IP address for different classes are following:
+The use of private addresses on a LAN is the selection of the network administrator and desires careful to sure that enough host addresses will available for the now known hosts and for future expansion.
+The ranges of private IP address for different classes are the following:

 10.0.0.0 – 10.255.255.255 with a subnet mask of 255.0.0.0 or /8